illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Project Deliverables

 Your team will either do a live or a pre-recorded presentation.
 If a pre-recorded, a link to the presentation must be submitted.
-Submit which ever notes / presentation platform you have prepared and a second copy with the detailed answers provided to BlackBoard the Friday before your Monday's presentation.
+Submit which ever notes / presentation platform you have prepared and a second copy with the detailed answers provided to BlackBoard the ~~Friday~~ Thursday before your Monday's presentation.

 This will be a team grade, but individual submission--each person submits a copy of the material.